By Bob Buday

 Powerful points of view address the most pressing business issues in the most unique way and with the highest level of demonstrated success.
-In today’s accelerating, increasingly complex, and high-stakes business world, executives are more receptive than ever to new, effective ways for addressing critical problems.
+In today’s accelerating, increasingly complex, and high-stakes business world, executives are more receptive than ever to new, effective ways to address critical problems.

 Past methods of developing and communicating a point of view—hiring a ghostwriter to interview a subject matter expert for several hours and write drafts of articles, collecting a team to discuss issues over an afternoon, or taking a weekend to write about a recent client experience—are no longer sufficient.
-Firms must significantly improve the way they develop their points of view to have market impact.
 To make their points of view “market ready,” firms need to undertake a number of important activities well before they “put pen to paper.”
-These activities include case study research of clients and other best practice companies, survey research, literature searches, and brainstorming sessions.
+These activities include case study research of clients and other best practice companies, survey research, literature searches, and brainstorming workshops.
 In our experience, the exact combination of these activities depends on how the concept measures up to seven key criteria:

-Novelty.
+- Novelty.
 A point of view must be unique and break new ground.
-Too many points of view today, however, do not satisfy this basic requirement.
-The concept of reengineering spawned dozens of imitators.
-A novel, proven point of view confers on a firmsubstantial status and generates significant executive interest.
+Too many points of view, however, do not satisfy this basic requirement.
+A novel, proven point of view confers on a firm substantial status and generates significant executive interest.
 To ensure that their ideas are novel, a firm must be thoroughly aware of other points of view on the topic, both those in business and academia.
 When asked about how its point of view is different, the firm must be able to show substantial differences in the way it diagnoses and solves the business problem.
 A novel point of view can address a topic that has been addressed by others (e.g., Sarbanes-Oxley, organizational change management, merger integration, managing for shareholder value, labor negotiations)—but only if it sheds new light on the nature of the problem and/or the solution.
-Reengineering was a novel approach to an existing problem: poor-performing business operations suffering from high costs, long cycle-times, unfriendliness to customers, errors, and ineffective technology.
-Michael Porter’s value chain was a novel approach to an age-old problem: creating strategy.
-A new “label” applied to a previously stated problem or solution, new case example of an existing issue, or new statistics underscoring an oft-discussed challenge do not make a point of view novel.
+Michael Porter’s value chain was a novel approach to an old problem: adding value.
+Gary Hamel shone new light on the question of "What business are we in?" with Core Competencies.
+And Kaplan and Norton gave us a new approach to measuring performance with the Balanced Scorecard.
+A new “label” applied to a previously stated problem or solution, a new case example of an existing issue, or new statistics underscoring an oft-discussed challenge do not make a point of view novel.

-Relevance.
+- Relevance.
 A point of view must meet a critical and specific market need.
 In other words, it must demonstrate a “case for action.”
-The target client must believe they share the problem and that they have to take action now.
-A point of view must be communicated to the right audience—i.e., those who can do something about the problem, who can buy the solution, and whose performance is measured on solving it.
+The target client must believe he shares the problem and that he has to take action now.
+A point of view must be communicated to the right audience—i.e., those who can do something about the problem, who can buy the solution, and who care about solving it.
 A firm, thus, must understand the companies, industries, and the executives it should target.
 If a target audience is unaware of a problem that a firm discusses, the firm must provide solid evidence that the problem exists.
-This requires real-life examples, statistics that point to an inescapable trend (e.g., the emergence of the Internet as a viable business channel), or other evidence.
+This requires real-life examples, statistics that point to an inescapable trend (e.g., the limitations of social media for B2B marketing), or other evidence.

-Validity.
+- Validity.
 A firm’s solution must be supported with strong evidence of how the solution works and where it has been used.
 This proof must take the form of case studies of organizations that are willing to go public and will vouch for the efficacy of the solution, and that have their own data to prove the solution’s value.
-Optimally, the firm will be able to present a number of case studies (typically, five to ten) drawn from extensive interviews with company executives (not from literature searches).
-If a point of view’s validity cannot be proven conclusively, it is just an interesting theory.
+Optimally, the firm will be able to present a number of case studies drawn from interviews with company executives (not from literature searches).
+If a point of view’s validity cannot be proven conclusively, it is just theory.